Skip to main content

 To get universal credit, in most cases you’ll be asked to accept an agreement called the ‘claimant commitment’.
 This sets out the responsibilities that you have accepted and the consequences of not meeting them.
 The claimant commitment is tailored to your circumstances and you are obliged to keep to it.
 In a joint claim, you both may need to both look for work of up to 35 hours a week – this is called conditionality.
 The number of hours you need to look for work depends on your individual circumstances, some people may not be required to look for work.

-Universal credit is not available if you have reached your state pension qualifying age.
-In a joint claim, you cannot claim universal credit if both you and your partner have reached your state pension qualifying age.
+Universal credit is currently not available if you have reached your state pension qualifying age.
+In a joint claim, you currently cannot claim universal credit if both you and your partner have reached your state pension qualifying age.
 If you have reached state pension age and cannot claim universal credit, claiming pension credit instead may be an option.
+From August 2024, DWP say they will be contacting existing tax credit claimants who have reached state pension age and asking them to apply for either universal credit or pension credit, depending on their circumstances.

 A mixed age couple is one where one person has reach state pension credit age but the other member of the couple has not.
 If you are part of a mixed age couple then in most cases you will need to claim universal credit rather than pension credit, although there is one exception to this.
 The exception allows mixed age couples who were in receipt of pension age housing benefit in 14 May 2019, and who have continued to receive it, to claim pension credit instead of universal credit.
 If you think this exception may apply, you should get specialist welfare rights advice.